DigiBP/Team-Lemons/README.md

 A clear disadvantage of the current process is, that it is not transparent at what stage of approval the process currently is. <br />

 ## To-be-Process <br />
 As mentioned above the to-be-process was defined in meetings with Coop.
-Withing the meetings it became clear, that the process itself should not be changed.
-The actual requirement is that the process should be digitized and become audit compliant. <br />
+Withing the meetings it became clear, that the most important aspect is to create an audit compliant and digitizied process.
+Nevertheless there were some improvements done to the process which are shown in the the following graphic. <br />

-Therefore, the process flow will stay the same and as mentioned above: <br />

-Credit applicant – sub-project manager – project manager – line manager<br />